Moon in Gemini – near Castor and Pollux – November 21 and 22

-Tonight – November 7, 2017 – and tomorrow night, before going to bed, look for the moon in your eastern sky.
-It’ll be a bright waning gibbous moon, and you might notice two bright stars in the moon’s vicinity.
+On November 21 and 22, 2021, before going to bed, look for the moon in your eastern sky.
+It’ll be a bright waning gibbous moon, less than perfectly round.
+And you might notice two bright stars in the moon’s vicinity.
 They are Castor and Pollux in the constellation Gemini.
-These stars are noticeable for being both bright and close together on the sky’s dome, and that is why – in legends of the sky – they often represent Twins.
+These stars are noticeable for being both bright and close together on the sky’s dome.
+That’s why – in legends of the sky – they often represent Twins.

 At mid-northern latitudes – like those in the mainland United States – the constellations Gemini and Orion rise at approximately the same time.
 However, at more northerly latitudes – like those in Alaska – Gemini rises before Orion.
 That far north, the Big Dipper is visible at early evening just above the northern horizon.
 So you can use the Big Dipper bowl to star-hop to Castor and Pollux.
+See the chart below.

-Bottom line: The waning gibbous moon offers some guidance tonight, as its shines between the constellation Orion and the Gemini stars Castor and Pollux on November 21 and 22, 2021.
+Bottom line: The waning gibbous moon shines in the vicinity of the Gemini stars Castor and Pollux on November 21 and 22, 2021.